gkouziik/eslint-plugin-security-node/docs/rules/detect-buffer-unsafe-allocation.md

 // Prints (contents may vary) CHECK WHAT BUFFER CONTAINTS ->
 // <Buffer a0 8b 28 3f 01 00 00 00 50 32>
 ```
-### The question is,where's the problem?
+### The question is, where's the problem?
 We need to see the whole story here!
 Why is buffer class exists in NodeJS API?
-Client-side Javscript spares us the need to deal with memory allocation.
+Client-side JavaScript spares us the need to deal with memory allocation.
-Like many of its peer languages,in JS the underlying engine (e.g V8) allocates memory and garbage-collect it as needed,making coding simpler and safer.
+Like many of its peer languages, in JS the underlying engine (e.g V8) allocates memory and garbage-collect it as needed, making coding simpler and safer.
-In the browser,preventing access to memory is also necessary to maintain the sandbox JS runs in.
+In the browser, preventing access to memory is also necessary to maintain the sandbox JS runs in.
-When JS expanded to the server with Node,the browser sandbox was removed,and the need for easy and fast binary data processing increased.
+When JS expanded to the server with Node, the browser sandbox was removed, and the need for easy and fast binary data processing increased.
-To address these needs,Node introduced the Buffer class,which deals with binary data.
+To address these needs, Node introduced the Buffer class, which deals with binary data.
 Client-side JavaScript spares us the need to deal with memory allocation.
 Like many of its peer languages, in JS the underlying engine (e.g. V8) allocates memory and garbage-collects it as needed, making coding simpler and safer.
 In the browser, preventing access to memory is also necessary to maintain the sandbox JS runs in.